yaseminm-koc/DSA210-Project/README.md

 After handling the merged data, with the final merged data the analysis focused on visualizing and understanding the relationship between urbanization rates and marriage rates, while considering other potentially influential variables like GDP per capita, unemployment, Gini index, working hours, life expectancy, education, HDI, and GDI.

 Also hypothesis testing was applied to our hypothesis: Countries with higher levels of urbanization tend to have lower marriage rates.
+Which showed that there is no significant relationship between urbanization and marriage rates in the dataset

+## Findings
+- No significant correlation was found between urbanization rates and marriage rates across the analyzed countries from 2010 to 2017.
+- Also the Human Development Index (HDI) showed no statistically significant relationships with marriage rates.
+- A significant correlation was found between unemployment rates and marriage rates, suggesting that economic conditions may influence marriage decisions.
+- The Random Forest Regressor was the best-performing machine learning model for predicting marriage rates, though its overall accuracy was limited.

+## Limitations and Future Work
+One of the key limitations of the project was the availability and completeness of data.
+Many countries had to be excluded due to missing values, particularly in the marriage rates dataset.
+As a result, the dataset was limited in both size and diversity.
+Additionally, only socioeconomic variables were considered, which may not fully capture the complex factors that influence marriage behavior.

+In future work, expanding the dataset to include more recent years and a broader range of countries could be valuable.
+Incorporating cultural datas uch as attitudes toward marriage or family structure could also provide a more comprehensive understanding.

-## Expected Outcome
+## Conclusion
-This project aims to uncover whether urbanization plays a significant role in global marriage trends, and if so, how that role changes depending on a country's development level and social conditions.
-The results could help us better understand how modern lifestyles are reshaping personal and social choices around the world.